Brxnni/FactoryGuessr/README.md

 * ~~TODO: Credit: Rafa als Betatester~~
 * ~~TODO: Disable double-tap zoom for Pannellum~~
 * TODO: Rework formula for points (ideally S-curve)
+* TODO: Prevent leaflet from 404'ing so much

 # How to render website-src